chcko/chcko/README.rst

 ---------------------

 :CHCKOSECRET: a secret used to encode the user token cookie
-:CHCKO_MAIL_CREDENTIAL: used for verifying email addresses (deprecated, prefer social oauth login)
 :CHCKOPORT: used to change port for local server
 :SOCIAL_AUTH_<PROVIDER>_KEY: for social login
 :SOCIAL_AUTH_<PROVIDER>_SECRET: for social login

+.. :CHCKO_MAIL_CREDENTIAL: used for verifying email addresses (currently not used due to with_email_verification=False)

 Commands
 ========